klovercloud-dev/get-ip-region/README.md

 # Get Ip Region
 This module return the region of an ip address.
 It has a database(redis) with all the ipv4 cidr address stored in sorted manner.
 If any request comes, it use binary search to efficiently serach the ip.

-The ips stored is database like below:
+The ips' stored in database like below:

 ```
 {